cj6046/HouseParty/README.md

-# Welcome to HouseParty!
+# Welcome to House Party!

-This is a web application built using Django and React that communicates with the Spotify api.
-Users will be able to create 'rooms' where they can host a party and play music from Spotify.
+House Party is a web application built using Django and React that communicates with the Spotify api.
+Host users will be able to create 'rooms' where they can host a party and play music from Spotify.
 Guest users will be able to join the room and vote to skip tracks or change playlists.

-# Learning
+# The Process

-I am learning a lot through this project.
-This is my first time working with Django and React and I am very excited to be creating something I can use.
+This is my first experience with both Django and React.
+Needless to say, I am learning a ton!
+Thankfully, I do have experience with all of the languages involved so the learning curve really only includes the frameworks.
+By the end, I hope to not only have a working project to include on my resume, but also the knowledge to move forward and create other apps in the future.